cloudera/hue/docs/sdk/sdk.md

 As a result, if you write your "web 1.0" application and load it into a JBrowser's JFrame, all the links and forms will work as you would expect them to.

-#### Launching Other Desktop Applications
+#### Launching Other HUE Applications

-The Hue SDK provides an easy way to spawn other applications from within your own.
+The HUE SDK provides an easy way to spawn other applications from within your own.
 All that is required is that any link you wish have spawn another app have a `target` value defined for that app's name (the non-nice name, so the File Browser's app name is FileBrowser).
 These names aren't always obvious.
 The easiest way to find a manifest is to open [http://localhost:8000/bootstrap.js](http://localhost:8000/bootstrap.js) in your browser and look at all the application registrations.
-For example, here's the bootstrap for the *About* application (which just shows you information about what version of Hue you are running):
+For example, here's the bootstrap for the *About* application (which just shows you information about what version of HUE you are running):

 	/* about */
 	CCS.Desktop.register({
 		About : {
-			name: 'About Hue',
+			name: 'About HUE',
 			require: ['CCS.JBrowser'],
 			launch: function(path, options){
 				return new CCS.JBrowser('/about/', $merge({